galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Filter and Trim

-We will filter and trim the sequences based on the information provided by the quality graphs, the quality of the sequences drops at the end of the sequences.
+The quality of the sequences drops at the end of the sequences.
 This could cause bias in downstream analyses with these potentially incorrectly called nucleotides.
 Sequences must be treated to reduce bias in downstream analyis.
 In general, quality treatments include:

+1. Cutting/Trimming/masking sequences
+    - from low quality score regions
+    - beginning/end of sequence
+    - removing adapters
-- Filtering of sequences
+2. Filtering of sequences
     - with low mean quality score
     - too short
     - with too many ambiguous (N) bases
     - based on their GC content
-- Cutting/Trimming/masking sequences
-    - from low quality score regions
-    - beginning/end of sequence
-    - removing adapters

 To accomplish this task we will use [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html), a tool that enhances sequence quality by automating adapter trimming as well as quality control.